 Prerequisite(s): HKIN 292, 3rd year standing; we recommend a course in research methods and/or statistics.
 HKIN 495 Senior Seminar (3 sem. hrs.)
 A course offered on topics of current interest in sport performance and human kinetics.
 Under supervision of faculty, students conduct a careful review of the literature on a topic of their choice and prepare a substantial paper.
 Final student papers are presented in the form of an oral presentation.
 Prerequisite(s): Fourth year standing plus 12 sem. hrs. of HKIN theory.
 (0-0; 3-0) C. Supervised Leadership Experience Supervised practical teaching, coaching, or administrative experiences conducted on and off campus for the purpose of on-the-job training and experience.
 B.H.K. students, human kinetics majors, concentrations, and minors must complete a number of sem. hrs. for graduation (check with specific programs for exact number).
 Prerequisite(s): 12 sem. hrs. of human kinetics theory courses and third year standing. - HKIN 355A Core Teaching Experience I (1 sem. hr.)
 (0-3 or 0-3) - HKIN 355B Core Teaching Experience I (2 sem. hrs.)
 (0-6 or 0-6) - HKIN 455A Core Teaching Experience II (1 sem. hr.)
 (0-3 or 0-3) - HKIN 455B Core Teaching Experience II (2 sem. hrs.)
 (0-6 or 0-6) - HKIN 456A Core Teaching Experience III (1 sem. hr.)
 (0-3 or 0-3) - HKIN 456B Core Teaching Experience III (2 sem. hrs.)
 (0-6 or 0-6) - HKIN 457A Coaching Experience I (1 sem. hr.)
 (0-3 or 0-3) - HKIN 457B Coaching Experience II (2 sem. hrs.)
 (0-6 or 0-6) - HKIN 458A Approved Leadership Experience I (1 sem. hr.)
 (0-3 or 0-3) - HKIN 458B Approved Leadership Experience II (2 sem. hr.)
 (0-6 or 0-6) - HKIN 459 Sport and Leisure Management Experience (3 sem. hr.)
 (0-6 or 0-6) - HKIN 460 Sport and Leisure Management Experience (3 sem. hrs.)
-(0-6 or 0-6) Humanities HUMA 607 Special Topics in the Humanities (3 sem. hrs.)
+(0-6 or 0-6) Humanities HUMA 130 Introduction to Law Law plays an important role in Canada, including in structuring and regulating the interactions between governments, between governments and private individuals, and between private individuals.
+This course provides an introduction to the Canadian legal system.
+Topics to be examined include: the nature, types and sources of Canadian law, the organization of the legal profession, the Canadian court system, and specific branches of law, such as contract and torts.
+The course will provide a basic understanding of the Canadian legal system and the practice of law, as well as a greater appreciation of law in Canadian society.
+The course will also examine the significant Christian influences to the development of our law, rule of law, and system of government.
+(3-0; 3-0) HUMA 390 Special Topics in the Humanities (3 sem. hrs.)
+An examination of special topics or issues in the humanities which are not considered in depth in other courses.
+Prerequisites: 3rd year standing HUMA 607 Special Topics in the Humanities (3 sem. hrs.)
 Topics may vary.